-So you can make a difference.
-Everything you do each day has an effect in the wider world.
-Because you matter.
-Your life matters.
+Therefore,, you can make a difference.
+Everything you do, each day, has an effect in the wider world, because you matter, your life matters.
 You are not defined by what car you drive, or the size of your pay packet.
 You are defined by your actions.
-You cannot advocate moral responsibility to cultural norms because you have power.
+You cannot advocate moral responsibility to cultural norms, because you have power.
 Every pound you spend has an effect.
 It is all about supply and demand.
-This is the law of cause and effect in action.
+This is the law of cause and effect, in action.
 We are all creators.
-Every thought and action shapes and creates reality for ourselves, those around us and the wider world.
+Every thought and action shapes, and creates, reality for ourselves, those around us, and the wider world.

-As we have seen the things we were bullied about, the wounds we carry effect our daily lives.
-It takes strength to look at ourselves, “it is much easier to deny, blame others, project elsewhere, or bury it and just keep rolling.
-It is at these moments of human frailty when we are most dangerous to ourselves, our families, and our society.”
+As we have seen, the things we were bullied about, the wounds we carry, affect our daily lives.
+It takes strength to look at ourselves: “it is much easier to deny, blame others, project elsewhere, or bury it, and just keep rolling.
+It is, at these moments of human frailty, when we are most dangerous to ourselves, our families, and our society.”

 The ancient texts of the Hermetica tells us that: “Negativity attracts more negativity…Hate attracts more hate…if you do not reconsider, and reverse your path, your negativity will increase.”
 Every action has a reaction.
 To care or to neglect, that is our choice.
 Thinking about life opens us up to new ways of thinking.
 It is this awareness that brings compassion.

-Alongside this I think it is vital to remember that we all contain shades of light and dark.
-There is no creation without destruction, no enlightenment without disillusionment.
-We can all be selfish, egotistical, manipulative and vain.
-No one is perfect, but what matters is the awareness of these feelings, and whether we decide to act on them or not.
-We often oscillate between life’s extremes, but as long as we strive for balance.
-Align our acts with our beliefs, then hopefully avoid being a slave to the pendulum effect.
+Alongside this, I think it is vital to remember that we all contain shades of light and dark.
+There is no creation, without destruction, no enlightenment, without disillusionment.
+We can all be selfish, egotistical, manipulative, and vain.
+No one is perfect but, what matters is the awareness of these feelings, and whether we decide to act on them or not.
+We often oscillate between life”s extremes but, as long as we strive for balance, align our acts with our beliefs then, with hope, we will avoid being a slave to the pendulum effect, and swinging between extremes.

-Among the stories of the Grail is the tale of Parsifal.
-Interpreted through the French as per-ce-val, we see that his name means “through the middle.”
-This where the pair of opposites have withdrawn.
-Where the Grail, as source of eternal refreshment and inspiration, is revealed.
-This path may be seen as the “golden mean” or “middle way” which is the path between two extremes.
+Among the stories of the Grail, is the tale of Parsifal.
+Interpreted through the French as per-ce-val, we see that his name means: ’through the middle.’
+This where the pair of opposites have withdrawn, where the Grail, as the source of eternal refreshment, and inspiration, is revealed.
+This path may be seen as the ’golden mean’ or ’middle way’, which is the path between two extremes.

 These two extremes are often seen as black and white.
 For J.J Bachoften, these colours are the colours of the ghost world, of the Beyond.
-Throughout world cultures, like the Spartans who wore white mourning clothes, these two shades are interchangeable when it comes to death and mourning.
+Throughout world cultures, like that of the Spartans, who wore white mourning clothes, these two shades are interchangeable, when it comes to death and mourning.

-When the shadow of death falls across our path we are reminded how short our life is.
+When the shadow of death falls across our path, we are reminded how short our life is.
 It gives us perspective.
-It asks us, what are our regrets?
+It asks us: what are our regrets?
 What relationships need healing?
-What fears, what group of people, what beliefs are holding us back from growing up, and realising our full potential?
+What fears, what group of people, what beliefs, are holding us back from growing up, and realising our full potential?

 Choices bring grief.
 Decisions bring grief.
-All the things left behind.
-The things we didn’t do.
-Everything is a trade-off.
-If you can focus on what you are gaining.
-Fernando Pessoa wrote that: “we all have two lives: The true, the one we dreamed of in childhood and go on dreaming of as adults in a substratum of mist; and the false, the one we love when we live with others, the practical, the useful, the one we end up by being put in a coffin.”
+The grief is for all the things left behind, for the things we didn”t do.
+Everything is a trade-off, if you can focus on what you are gaining.
+Fernando Pessoa wrote that: “we all have two lives: The true, the one we dreamed of in childhood and go on dreaming of as adults, in a substratum of mist; and the false, the one we love when we live with others, the practical, the useful, the one we end up by being put in a coffin.”